shadel96/Terry_Stops_Analysis/README.md

 ![](./img/9-conf_LEGAL.PNG)

 ## Conclusion
 Unfortunately, the analysis did yield the results it needed in creating classifiers to accurately predict Terry Stop Outcomes.
-This is likely to be caused by serveral factors:
+This is likely to be caused by several factors:

 -The data is incredibly varied, and does not seem to be entirely consistent.
 There are multiple different potential features that seem to point to a subject's arrest, and they do not give the same results.
 More standardized and detailed data keeping practices from seattle.gov would certainly help future investigations yield more meaningful results.

 -The current analysis was specifically using Classification algorithms for single, binary targets.
 The abundance of different types of data points to the possible need for multi-target Classifiers and deeper, more complex Machine Learning tasks.

 It is clear from the initial visualization of the data that there is something to be found here.
-Unfortunately, the current analysis shows that there will need to be more varied and in-depth attempts to ceate Machine Learning models that can help us successfully idenfity that problem.
+Unfortunately, the current analysis shows that there will need to be more varied and in-depth attempts to create Machine Learning models that can help us successfully identify that problem.

 ## More Information
 The full analysis can be found in three Jupyter Notebooks.
-The [Data Cleaning nd Visualization](./terry_data_cleaning_analysis.ipynb), [Data Modeling](./terry_models.ipynb), and [Additional Target and Feature Selection](./new_features_and_targets.ipynb) notebooks show each setep of the process.
+The [Data Cleaning nd Visualization](./nb_1-terry_data_cleaning_analysis.ipynb), [Data Modeling](./nb_2-terry_models.ipynb), and [Additional Target and Feature Selection](./nb_3-new_features_and_targets.ipynb) notebooks show each step of the process.
 Further business conclusions can be found in the [presentation](./terry_pres.pdf).

 ## Repository Structure